wpilibsuite/frc-docs/source/docs/hardware/sensors/encoders-hardware.rst

 - `Duty Cycle encoders`_
 - `Analog encoders`_

-.. note:: some encoders may support more then one communication method
+.. note:: Some encoders may support more then one communication method

-Shafted encoders
+Shafted Encoders
 ^^^^^^^^^^^^^^^^

 .. image:: images/encoders-hardware/greyhill-63r-encoder.svg